-Erin Pelletier, DPT
+Erin Pelletier, PT, DPT

 Dr. Pelletier joined Wakeland Physical Therapy in 2013.
 She graduated Summa Cum Laude with her Masters of Physical Therapy and Bachelors of Health Sciences in 2003 from Husson University.
 She continued her education and received her Doctor of Physical Therapy from Husson University in 2007.
 She has practiced in outpatient orthopedics since graduating.

 Having been a soccer player and downhill ski racer, Erin has had an interest in sports Physical Therapy but also enjoys vestibular rehabilitation where she would like to become a certified specialist in this area.
 She takes great pride in her work and strives to have all of her patients meet their goals and regain their prior level of function.